vwieczorek/civicforge/readme.md

 > **TL;DR**
 > **Boards** turn local ideas into tasks. **The Forge** links boards for bigger impact.
-> Earn **Impact Points** when your work is verified—reputation that follows you anywhere on the platform.
+> Earn **Experience Points** when your work is verified—reputation that follows you anywhere on the platform.

 ## The Problem We All Recognize